fillito/WebOS-OAuth/README.txt

 Description :
 ------------

-    This is just a small librarly for making OAuth Authentications in Palm WebOS.
+    This is just a small library for making OAuth Authentications in Palm WebOS.
 You just have to instantiate it passing a json object with the complete OAuth configurations (requestToken Url, authorize Url, accessToken Url, consumer_key, consumer_key_secret) and push it as a normal Mojo Scene.

-The application MUST be configured as a web-aplication on the server side (non client application).
+The application MUST be configured as a web-application on the server side (non client application).
 This library captures the callback redirect url to get the final token to complete the authentication.